getsavvyinc/savvy-cli/savvy-extension/README.md

 You can send selected links to Savvy's CLI and attach them to commands captured by Savvy's CLI.

-After running `savvy record history` or `savvy record` follow the prompts and when it's tiem to attach links, savvy will openn the extension for you.
+After running `savvy record history` or `savvy record` follow the prompts and when it's time to attach links, savvy will open the extension for you.

 ![Attach Links](assets/images/cli-extension.png)